itsapaulblem/CS4211_Project/README.md

 | Pitch Tempo | Model does not account for timing/pace |
 | Spin Direction | Model does not model spin |

 These leaderboards contain rich data but adding them would require a more complex model with more parameters.
-For this project's scope (3 pitch types × swing/whiff/contact outcomes), the 3 sources above are sufficient.
+For this project's scope (3 pitch types × swing/whiff/contact outcomes), the 2 sources above are sufficient.

 > **Side (L/R):** The batting handedness column visible in leaderboards.
 Not modelled as a separate parameter — just note the matchup when pulling data.

 ### Project Mapping

-- **Part B (Prediction / Reachability):**
+- **Part B — Prediction / Reachability**
-  - "What is the probability Pitcher X gets Batter Y out?"
+  - Question: “What is the probability Pitcher X gets Batter Y out?”
+  - Method: generate one matchup-specific PCSP# model and verify:
-  - → `#assert AtBat reaches pitcherWins with prob;`
+    - `#assert AtBat reaches pitcherWins with prob;`
+    - `#assert AtBat reaches batterWins with prob;`

-- **Part C (Strategy / Sensitivity):**
+- **Part C — Strategy / Sensitivity and Optimisation**
-  - "What pitch mix should Pitcher X use against Batter Y?"
+  - Sensitivity: compare a baseline model against a modified pitch mix or one-parameter change.
-  - → Vary `P_FAST_PCT` / `P_BREAK_PCT` / `P_OFF_PCT` across combinations, re-run PAT for each, find the mix that maximises `pitcherWins`.
+  - Optimisation: sweep valid `P_FAST_PCT` / `P_BREAK_PCT` / `P_OFF_PCT` combinations and select the mix that maximises `pitcherWins`.
 ---

 ## 3. Automated Model Generation Pipeline